Subscribe for updates from our blog so you don’t miss out:

 But maybe there is a trick to help us stick to our promises this year.
 What if we go a little overboard in January and get super organised now?
 Kind of like getting a head-start for the rest of the year.

 For many of us January is a quieter month so it’s the perfect time to channel your inner organiser and get your (business’) ducks in a row.
 But, planning alone won’t be enough.
-You can come up with great ideas of how you will manage your work and business better in 2016 but most of us will fall off the wagon once things get busy and hectic again, especially if Covid continues to wreak havoc amongst the community.
+You can come up with great ideas of how you will manage your work and business better in 2021 but most of us will fall off the wagon once things get busy and hectic again, especially if Covid continues to wreak havoc amongst the community.

 Four things to do in January to get your business’s ducks in a row for the rest of the year.

-Here are four things you can do in January to get your business ready for the year – and give yourself a shot at actually delivering on those promises you’re making to yourself.
+Here are four things we recommend doing in January to get your business ready for the year – and give yourself a shot at actually delivering on those promises you’re making to yourself.

 1. Develop templates